denisyldz/javascript/README.md

 # javascript
-This codes including my JavaScript studies
+All of these codes including my JavaScript studies